sinnie/learn_web_dev/react.md

 ### How Does React Work?

 #### [Virtual DOM](http://reactkungfu.com/2015/10/the-difference-between-virtual-dom-and-dom/)
-__Two-Way data binding:__ pretty great, but has some problems;
-* changes to one two-way bind will change another data binding to change, which causes the first to change again.
-* expensive in terms of CPU resources - slow
+__Two-Way data binding__ like Angular.js 1 / 1.5 is pretty great, but has some problems.
+One of which is that changes to one two-way bind will change another data binding to change, which causes the first to change again.
+This is expensive in terms of CPU resources, and results in slow application.

-React uses one-way data binding.
+__React uses one-way data binding__
 * React components:
     * encapsulated code that handles presentation, state, and behavior
     * expose a render method DOM that allows you to output an element with an arbitrary amount of DOM child nodes.
 The render method is all you need to make the simplest component.
 React tracks all DOM nodes that the render method produces <— helper methods called `createElement( )`